7 Must-See Attractions in Lago Vista

 1. Lago Vista Golf Club

-Opened in 1971 as a nine-hole course, Lago Vista Golf Course was created to help promote lot sales in the undeveloped neighborhoods that now make up Lago Vista.
-Shortly after, the course expanded to a private 18 hole course until the 1990s when it was opened to the public.
+This 18-hole championship golf course is located northwest of Austin, TX.
+It Opened in 1971 as a nine-hole course, Lago Vista Golf Course was created to help promote lot sales in the undeveloped neighborhoods that now make up Lago Vista.
+Shortly after, the course expanded to a private 18-hole course until the 1990s when it was opened to the public.
 Lago Vista Golf Course is owned and operated by the city and open year-round, with some of the lowest pricing in Texas.
 Enjoy a fun, casual game followed by a bite to eat at The Bunker Bar & Grill, located onsite.
+The club offers junior golf programs and has a playground on-site so the family can enjoy a day at the course, together.

 1. Balcones Canyonlands National Wildlife Refuge

 Five miles west of Lago Vista in Marble Falls, lies the Balcones Canyonlands National Wildlife Refuge.
 Created in 1992 to serve as a conservation shelter for two endangered songbirds, the Golden-Cheek Warbler and the Black-Capped Vireo, the land is also home to an abundant array of wildlife.
-With 72 square miles of protected land, the refuge offers easy to moderate hiking trails spanning over 24,000 acres.
-Hugged by the Colorado and Brazos River on either side, these hiking trails take visitors through thickets of various elm, oak, and ash juniper trees.
+With 72 square miles of protected land, the refuge offers easy to moderate hiking trails spanning over 24,000 acres for all nature enthusiasts.
+Hugged by the Colorado and Brazos River on either side, these hiking trails take visitors through thickets of various elm, oak, and ash juniper trees perfect for photography and birdwatching.
 Below the ground lies Edwards Aquifer, which provides water for almost one million people.
-The refuge is a wonderful place to explore, whether with friends or just your DSLR.
+The picturesque refuge is a wonderful place to explore, whether with friends or just your DSLR camera.

 1. Lake Travis

 Just 30 minutes northwest of Austin, Lake Travis attracts thousands of Austinites and out-of-towners each day.
-While the lake provides drinking water to the greater Austin area, it is known for providing hours of endless recreational activities.
-Over 65 miles long with over 271 miles of shoreline, the lake is full of secluded swimming spots, calm waters for boating, and plenty of coves for fishing.
+While the lake provides drinking water to the greater Austin area, it is known for providing hours of endless recreational activities like boating, paddleboarding, hiking, biking, ziplining, and more.
+Over 65 miles long with over 271 miles of shoreline, the lake is full of secluded swimming spots, calm waters for boating, plenty of coves for fishing and even a waterpark for family fun filled days of slides, pools and activities for all ages.

 1. Veterans Memorial Park

-Honor those who have served by visiting Veterans Memorial Park.
-Situated in the heart of Lago Vista, it was established in 1999 to recognize those from the area who served in one of the five branches of the military.
+Honor those who have served throughout American history by visiting Veterans Memorial Park.
+Situated in the heart of Lago Vista, this serene and meaningful destination was established in 1999 to recognize those from the area who served in one of the five branches of the military.
 In 2002, a gazebo was added to maintain the park’s beauty.
-The park also features the Path of Honor with engraved names of newly honored veterans and is guarded by five granite totems representing the military’s five branches.
+The park includes the “Axis of Freedom” sculpture of a majestic bald eagle by artist Marley Porter, symbolizing freedom and vigilance, bolstering the patriotic atmosphere of the park.
+The park features the Path of Honor with engraved names of newly honored veterans and is guarded by five granite totems representing the military’s five branches.
 The city continues to add bricks to the Path of Honor.
+Veterans Memorial Park is a place for quiet reflection, appreciation, and learning about the history of those who served our country.

 Lakeside at Tessera